ayrusme/grewords/README.md

 # GRE Word Lists

-This project intends to help anyone preparing for GRE by displaying one word at a time 🔠
+This project intends to help anyone learn new words by displaying one word at a time 🔠

 ## Installation 👾